aguadotzn/TFM_MUINBDES/Code/README.md

 **Air quality studio of Madrid city**.

 >This folder contains all the code that involves the project.
-Mainly programming languages are: _R_ and _Python_.
+Mainly programming languages are _R_ and _Python_.

 ## Author